dreonwo/ScandalousSales/README.md

 ## Overview
 ### Description
-A comparison app used to display products and their differing prices from various retail locations.
+A comparison app used to display products and their differing prices from various grocery locations.

 ### App Evaluation
 [Evaluation of your app across the following attributes]